Looons404/pubnub-chat-channel-presence/README.md

 A real-time group chat demo powered by [PubNub](https://www.pubnub.com/) with live presence (join/leave/occupancy).
 Originally built by PubNub, now relaunched with a modern login flow, GitHub avatars, responsive scaling, and HTTPS support.

 ~~I CAN'T DO THIS ANYMORE, when I make it public, people find vulneranilities, when I fix them, people swear or spam.
-I'm done fixing this, you can still use it personally but I'm done with the demo~~ A demo is being worked on by me
+I'm done fixing this, you can still use it personally but I'm done with the demo~~ A demo is being worked on by @HackerTyper2311 (quickfix)
 ---